United Way Supports Youth Education

 The Literacy Kit program encourages early grade reading by making the experience fun.
 United Way has secured support from the Giving Well Family Foundation, the George L. and Genevieve D. Moore Trust through the Portage Foundation as well as other grants to make these literacy kits available to kindergarten students engaged with United Way of Portage County's Reading Role Models program and students in Head Start programs through Portage Learning Centers.

-If you'd like donate to help us continue this valuable program, click on the link below and include "Portage County Literacy Kits" in the comments section.
+Smaller donations can also help us continue this valuable program.
+Click on the link below and include "Portage County Literacy Kits" in the comments section.

 Encourage Early Grade Reading